10 Sites to Start Selling Crafts Online

 sell crafts on ebay

 You’ve likely heard of eBay.
-One of the largest and most well-known sales sites for handcrafted and other items, eBay will likely have one of the most expansive customer reaches when it comes to selling your crafts.
+One of the largest and most well-known sales sites for handcrafted and other items, eBay will likely have one of the most expansive customer bases when it comes to selling your crafts.

 6. Folksy

-Great site for British crafters, and a wonderful selection of items for everyone to buy.
+Great site for British crafters and a wonderful selection of items for everyone to buy.

 7. iCraft

-iCraft advertises that it offers sellers and buyers “creativity without borders”.
-As a seller on iCraft you are strictly limited to selling only handmade art, crafts and fashion.
+iCraft advertises that it offers sellers and buyers “creativity without borders.”
+As a seller on iCraft, you are strictly limited to selling only handmade art, crafts, and fashion.

 8. eCrater